vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ### Automatic soap dispenser

-With this automatic soap dispenser, you can wash your hands much quicker and without touching the soap dispenser!
+With this automatic soap dispenser, you can wash your hands much faster without touching the dispenser.
-A must-have for in my kitchen since I used it for the first time.
+It has been a must-have in my kitchen since the first time I used one.
-It contains a PIR sensor to detect that your hand is close by, and then it dispenses a small amount of foam soap.
+It contains a PIR sensor to detect when your hand is nearby, and then it dispenses a small amount of foam soap.
-The amount can be defined in four levels.
+The amount can be set in four levels.

-The dispenser contains the soap already mixed with water so foam is coming out of it.
+The dispenser contains soap already mixed with water, so foam comes out of it.
-You don't need to create the foam yourself which saves water, time and soap.
+You don't need to create the foam yourself, which saves water, time, and soap.

-I have multiple ones in use around the house.
+I use several of them around the house.
-In the kitchen, bathroom and toilet.
+In the kitchen, bathroom, and toilet.

 <a href="https://s.click.aliexpress.com/e/_c4c4gh1d" target="_blank">
 <img src="images_kitchen/soap_dispenser2.avif" alt="Battery powered automatic soap dispenser" width="200px"/></a>